Phuket Covid 19: Phuket marks 86 new COVID cases, no new deaths

-The report marked no new infections among Sandbox tourist arrivals and no new infections among Test & Go tourists, but one new infection among other international arrivals from abroad.
+The report marked one new infection among Sandbox tourist arrivals and two new infections among Test & Go tourists, but no new infections among any other international arrivals.

-The report marked no new deaths attributed to COVID-19, leaving the total number of deaths in Phuket attributed to COVID-19 since Apr 3 at 137.
-After 55 COVID deaths in September, 44 deaths in October, officials marked 18 deaths for November.
+The report marked no new deaths attributed to COVID-19, leaving the total number of deaths in Phuket attributed to COVID-19 since Apr 3 at 138.
+After 55 COVID deaths in September, 44 deaths in October, and 18 deaths for November officials have so far marked just one COVID death in Phuket in December.

 - Nov 29 - 93 new cases